Backroom (ROOM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Backroom Historical Price

-According to the latest data gathered on Backroom live price page, the current price of Backroom is 0.007018USD.
+According to the latest data gathered on Backroom live price page, the current price of Backroom is 0.005496USD.
 The circulating supply of Backroom(ROOM) is

 In the past 24 hours, Backroom has shown a price movement of